Hand warmer: History

 The hand and foot warmer was first patented by Jonathan T. Ellis of New Jersey in 1891, though no evidence exists that it was ever produced.

 The first commercially produced hand warmer was created by Japanese inventor Niichi Matoba.
 Matoba received a patent for applying the principle of an oxidation reaction that produces heat by means of platinum catalysis.
 He then devoted his time to researching how to make the product suitable for practical use.
 In 1923, he manufactured a prototype of his device naming it HAKUKIN-kairo (HAKKIN warmer).
 A version of these original portable hand warmers is still produced in Japan.

 Types

-Air activated (iron)
+Iron oxidation

-Air-activated hand warmers contain cellulose, iron, activated carbon, vermiculite (which holds water) and salt.
+Air-activated hand warmers contain cellulose, iron powder, activated carbon, vermiculite (which holds water) and salt.
 They produce heat from the exothermic oxidation of iron when exposed to air.
-The oxygen molecules in the air react with iron, forming rust.
-Salt is often added to catalyze the process.
+The oxygen molecules in the air, together with the water, react with iron, forming rust (which is a hydrated oxide of iron).
+Salt is usually added to catalyze the process.

+The commercial product is an air-permeable fabric package containing the mixture, and supplied in a sealed plastic pouch.
+The reaction begins as soon as the package is removed from the pouch, thereby exposed to the air, typically in a glove or pocket of a jacket.
+It reaches its maximum temperature in about 20 minutes, and continues to generate a modest level of heat for many hours.
+The instructions warn against contact with the skin of babies or young children, as the package can reach 74 °C (165 °F).
+When exhausted, it can be discarded with the household garbage.